Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 	- e.g. `posit<16, 3>`
 - Format:
 	- sign bit: 0 is +, 1 is -
-	- regime bit: resizable bit,
+	- regime bit: resizable bit, decide the exponent of k, duplicate leading 0/1 and stop with opposite bit.
+		- 110: k=1, 10: k = 0, 01: k = -1, 001: k = -2
 	- exponent: same as IEEE 754 exponent, but must be positive and no bias.
 	- fraction bit: same as IEEE 754 fraction
 ---
 ## What is Posit?
 - Properties:
+	- The carry of exponent bit:
+		- 0, 001, 111, 1 ->
+		- 0, 01, 000, 00
-	- If value exponent is closer to zero -> regime bit is shorter -> more space for fraction -> which mean more precision.
+	- If the full value exponent is closer to zero -> regime bit is shorter -> more space for fraction -> which mean more precision.
-	- Under same es-val, conversion between n-bits requires only truncate/pad zeros.
+	- Under same `es-val`, conversion between n-bits requires only remove/pad zeros.
 ![center h:240](paper_speech_image/posit_example.png)

 ---